IlyaPrusakou/CDSClassification/README.md

 These entities can be extended, with specific usage contexts:

 1.1 **Use in Key User Apps**<br>
-Designed for extensions via key user tools.
+Extension point is designed for extensions via key user tools.

 1.2 **Use in Cloud Development**<br>
-Suitable for extensions in cloud-based development scenarios.
+Extension point is suitable for extensions in cloud-based development scenarios(in **ADT tool**).

 1.3 **Both context**<br>
 Can be used in both key user apps and cloud development environments.